elsaaeid/Interview-Questions-Of-React/README.md

 </pre>
 <article>
 <p>
 In this class component, extends and uses a method to display a greeting.
-The prop is accessed using .
+The prop is accessed using.
+Greeting React.Component render this.props.userName
-Greeting React.Component
-render
-this.props.userName
 </p>
 <p>
 Both function and class components accomplish the same goal of creating reusable and modular pieces of UI.
 The choice between them depends on the complexity of the component and whether state or lifecycle methods are needed.
 </p>
 </li>
 </ol>